TradeControl/tradecontrol.github.io/src/pages/technical/cash-statement-proof.md

 ## Abstract

-**Trade Control** is an open‑source accounting engine built on a simple idea:
+**Trade Control** is an open‑source production system with an accounting engine built on a simple idea:
 that the economic reality of a business is found in its *flows* — the productive transactions that move goods, services, and cash — rather than in static snapshots of assets.

 In this model, every financial transaction mirrors a productive one, with quantity and cash expressed as opposite‑signed flows.
 This [Cash Polarity Principle](/articles/tc_production#cash-polarity) allows Trade Control to operate at the level of individual transactions, independent of arbitrary reporting periods.
 From this transaction‑grained representation, the engine can algorithmically reconstruct the asset‑based reporting required by conventional accounting.